 I do not use ChatGPT or any other AI tool to generate reports or to analyze client manuscripts.
 When working on a manuscript, it is just me with my red pen in the hand, and eventually Microsoft Word with its built-in Track Changes feature.

-I use ProWritingAid (a program similar to Grammarly) and the built-in spellchecker with MS Office.
-However, neither of these tools uses ChatGPT or anything like it for the base functionality.
-(And I have MS Copilot turned off on my computer, because I despise its intrusive nature.)
+I use ProWritingAid (a program similar to Grammarly) and the built-in spellchecker with MS Office, but I do not use the AI-generative tools associated with either program.
+(And I have MS Copilot turned off in my installation of MS Office, because I despise its intrusive nature.)

 Please feel assured that your manuscripts won't intentionally be added to the AI training pool by me.
 However, due to the terms of service for Google and Microsoft (and other software providers out there), it is getting harder and harder to ensure that files that just happen to pass through their systems aren't being scraped for AI training.
 I do what I can to ensure that the data on my computer isn't included in this mess, but I can no longer 100% guarantee it.